Whiskey hour: The luck, and misfortune, of the Irish

 Starting in the mid-80s, the trend for high quality, pot distilled sipping whisky, full of flavour, started growing.
 Of course, Scottish single malt was the first category to grow.
 So much so that demand outgrew supply quite quickly.
 As a result prices surged, whiskies were released younger than they used to be, and age statements were dropped from labels.
 And naturally, whisky fans started looking elsewhere, too.
 Traditional Irish brands that held on to their production process, like the pure pot still Redbreast or the pure malt Bushmills, regained attention.
 New distilleries like Teeling and Waterford opened, focusing on high quality single malt whiskies.
 By the end of 2017, Ireland counted 18 operating distilleries, with another 10 in the pipeline.

 Production increased from a mere 200,000 cases in the 80s to 7.5 million cases per year in 2015, making Irish the fastest growing segment in the whisk(e)y category.

 And the future?
 We can’t wait to see what the young and wild Irish distillers will come up with.
-No doubt, there will be a whole new diversity of different distillation methods, different cask ageing, malts and grains, turf (peat) and no turf… for now, Irish whiskey presents an amazing value for money, a total bang for buck, so go and get some before everyone else does!
+No doubt, there will be a whole new diversity of different distillation methods, different cask ageing, malts and grains, turf (peat) and no turf… exciting times are ahead!